 There are plenty of features to choose from, including primary sinks, prep sinks, cooktops, and seating.
 Depending upon the situation, the island can also have two levels, helping to serve more than one purpose.

 “A lot of this goes back to clearances too,” noted Karen.
 “If you want seating and prep space, your kitchen needs to be large enough.”

 Set up an appointment with Karen to kick start your kitchen remodel.
-Or, learn more about the remodeling process by registering to attend this weekend’s free seminar, “Secrets of the Ideal Kitchen.”
-You can also visit the Normandy photo gallery or follow Normandy Remodeling on Facebook, Twitter and Instagram for more kitchen ideas and inspiration.
+Or, learn more about the remodeling process by registering to attend an upcoming educational seminar.
+You can also visit the Normandy photo gallery or follow Normandy Remodeling on Facebook, Twitter, and Instagram for more kitchen ideas and inspiration.